FRANK LLOYD WRIGHT, JR.

 1938 - The H. H. von Benthuysen Remodel, 937 South Masselin Avenue, Los Angeles CA. Unbuilt.

 1939 - The William A. Smith House, Los Angeles CA. Unbuilt.

 1939 - The Four-Square Unit Housing, Los Angeles CA. Unbuilt.

-1939 - The Adams Residence, aka the Mat House Design, 7400 Tampa Avenue, Reseda CA. Deeded to their son.
+1939 - William M. and Clara Bea Adams House, aka the Mat House Design, 7400 Tampa Avenue, Reseda CA. Adams, a former Oklahoma oilfield worker, built the house over a four-year period with help from his son, Robert, a 19-year old UCLA geology student using blueprints drawn by Wright.
+The house was designated a Los Angeles Historic-Cultural Monument (No. 629) in 1996.
+Deeded to their son.
 Deeded to their son's wife, Barbara, who lived there until around 2009.
 Sold to Hector and Galesi Semidey.
+Photos by Michael Locke.

 1939 - The Jascha Heifetz House,

 18 Harbor Island, Newport Beach CA. Sold to Harold Amundsen.
 House

 was destroyed in the mid-late 1980's.
 Photo above is house

 built there in 1990.
 House in 1990 was 12,611 sf with 6 bedrooms, 5 baths, 3